0.0 Using A Pre-compiled Binary

 make -f win/Makefile.mingw FOSSIL_ENABLE_TCL=1 FOSSIL_ENABLE_TCL_STUBS=1 FOSSIL_ENABLE_TCL_PRIVATE_STUBS=1

-Alternatively, ./configure may now be used to create a Makefile suitable for use with MinGW; however, options passed to configure that are not applicable on Windows may cause the configuration or compilation to fail (e.g. fusefs, internal-sqlite, etc).
+Alternatively, running ./configure under MSYS should give a suitable top-level Makefile.
+However, options passed to configure that are not applicable on Windows may cause the configuration or compilation to fail (e.g. fusefs, internal-sqlite, etc).

 Alternatively, the batch file "win\buildmsvc.bat" may be used and it will attempt to detect and use the latest installed version of MSVC.

-To enable the optional OpenSSL support, first download the official source code for OpenSSL and extract it to an appropriately named "openssl-X.Y.ZA" subdirectory within the local compat directory (e.g. "compat/openssl-1.1.1c"), then make sure that some recent Perl binaries are installed locally, and finally run one of the following commands:
+To enable the optional OpenSSL support, first download the official source code for OpenSSL and extract it to an appropriately named "openssl" subdirectory within the local compat directory then make sure that some recent Perl binaries are installed locally, and finally run one of the following commands:

 nmake /f Makefile.msc FOSSIL_ENABLE_SSL=1 FOSSIL_BUILD_SSL=1 PERLDIR=C:\full\path\to\Perl\bin